helidon-io/helidon/docs/mp/persistence.md

 ```

 - The name identifies a name present in the [*datasourcename* portion of a named datasource configuration](#configuration-prefixes).
 There is no need for any kind of reserved prefix (like `java:comp/env`).
-- This is a Hibernate ORM-specific property and will be properly ignored if the JPA provider you have [set up](#project-setup-1) is Eclipselink.
+- This is a Hibernate ORM-specific property and will be properly ignored if the JPA provider you have [set up](#project-setup-1) is EclipseLink.
 See [Statement logging and statistics](https://docs.jboss.org/hibernate/orm/6.1/userguide/html_single/Hibernate_User_Guide.html#configurations-logging) in the Hibernate ORM documentation for more details about the `hibernate.show_sql` property.
-- This is an Eclipselink-specific property (and (a) is required and (b) must be set to `false` if you are using Eclipselink), and will be properly ignored if the JPA provider you have [set up](#project-setup-1) is Hibernate ORM.
-See [weaving](https://www.eclipse.org/eclipselink/documentation/4.0.2/jpa/extensions/persistenceproperties_ref.htm#weaving) in the Eclipselink documentation for more details about the `eclipselink.weaving` property.
+- This is an EclipseLink-specific property (and (a) is required and (b) must be set to `false` if you are using EclipseLink), and will be properly ignored if the JPA provider you have [set up](#project-setup-1) is Hibernate ORM.
+See [weaving](https://www.eclipse.org/eclipselink/documentation/4.0.2/jpa/extensions/persistenceproperties_ref.htm#weaving) in the EclipseLink documentation for more details about the `eclipselink.weaving` property.

 > [!TIP]
 > For an exhaustive list of Hibernate ORM-specific properties, see [Configurations](https://docs.jboss.org/hibernate/orm/6.1/userguide/html_single/Hibernate_User_Guide.html#configurations) in the Hibernate ORM documentation.

 > [!TIP]
-> For an exhaustive list of Eclipselink-specific properties, see [Persistence Property Extensions Reference](https://www.eclipse.org/eclipselink/documentation/4.0.2/jpa/extensions/persistenceproperties_ref.htm#sthref733) in the Eclipselink documentation.
+> For an exhaustive list of EclipseLink-specific properties, see [Persistence Property Extensions Reference](https://www.eclipse.org/eclipselink/documentation/4.0.2/jpa/extensions/persistenceproperties_ref.htm#sthref733) in the EclipseLink documentation.

 ### Usage